Description: Department of Economics

 Working Papers

-• Abstract: The rich live longer than the poor.
-How and when these differences arise over the course of life is not well understood.
-Using rich administrative data from the Netherlands, we construct an index linking chronic disease profiles to mortality risk at old-age.
-Using our index we demonstrate that health inequality arises much earlier in life; by age 35, the bottom half of the income distribution has the same disease burden as those aged 50 in the top half.
-Approximately 60\% of the divergence across income groups is due to low-income individuals developing chronic illness at a faster rate, rather than chronically ill individuals sorting into lower-income groups.
-Using linked health survey data, we then examine the contributions of mediators to the incidence of chronic diseases over the life-cycle.
-Socioeconomic and geographic factors explain most of the variation, while individual health behaviors play a more moderate role relative to prior literature.
+• Abstract: The rich live longer than the poor, but how and when health differences arise over the course of life remains less understood.
+Leveraging rich administrative data from the Netherlands, we link chronic disease profiles to mortality risk at old-age to construct a health index that is comprehensive, measured repeatedly and at scale.
+Our index allows us to study the dynamics of health inequality, which translate into mortality differences later in life.
+We find that about 50% of the health gap between income groups at age 70 has already materialized at age 40.
+Approximately 60% of the gap is due to low-income individuals developing chronic illness at a faster rate, rather than chronically ill individuals sorting into lower-income groups.
+We also examine the contributions of a wide range of mediators to the onset of chronic diseases and find that socioeconomic factors play a predominant role.

 Work in Progress